Martin Greenfield: Career

-Greenfield and his company have served as the tailor for men's suits for fashion lines including DKNY, Brooks Brothers, Neiman Marcus and Rag & Bone.
+Greenfield and his company have served as the tailor for men's suits for fashion lines including DKNY, Brooks Brothers, Neiman Marcus, and Rag & Bone.
 His company also created the suits for the 1920s-set HBO television show Boardwalk Empire.

 Personal life

-Greenfield married his wife, Arlene, in 1956.
-They have two sons, Jay and Tod.
+Greenfield married Arlene Bergen in 1956.
+They had two sons, Jay and Tod.
 Both sons work at Martin Greenfield Clothiers, and Jay, his elder son, serves as executive vice president.
 His personal memoir, entitled Measure of a Man: From Auschwitz Survivor to Presidents' Tailor, was published in 2014.

+Greenfield died at a hospital in Manhasset, New York, on March 20, 2024, at age 95.